markstringer-dti/markstringer-dti.github.io/dti.md

 If you haven't read about the swamp in Chapter 4, there's a good chance that you won't have hired the best user research team you can find and yo won't have a detailed map of the user and stakeholder ecosystem.
 If you haven't, even if you tackled the pirate ship the minute you saw it, and even if you pushed working software as far as you could along the right dimensions, your project might still be as much of a success as it could be.
 There's less chance you'll have moved from "flowers" to "fruit" and you'll have no idea what that means.

 Finally, if you don't read this book, there's a good chance you're going to feel bad, even when you're doing the right things.
-Oh, wow, I just through of this, if you don't read this book, there's a chance you're going to feel good, even when you're doing the wrong things.
+Oh, wow, I just thought of this, if you don't read this book, there's a chance you're going to feel good, even when you're doing the wrong things.

-Why because if you don't read this book, you probably won't know about how wrong and damaging the metaphor of "Project managment as keeping a promise" really is and what you can do to escape its evil clutches.
+Why? because if you don't read this book, you probably won't know about how wrong and damaging the metaphor of "Project management as keeping a promise" really is and what you can do to escape its evil clutches.

 ## Chapter 2 - Agreed activity

 One of the great things about living in London is that you can sign up to all sorts of classes.
 Over the past ten years, I've signed up for improvisation classes over and over again.
 Why?
 Because my experience is that every time I go to an improvisation class, I learn something new.
 I have new experiences, and these often, in some way or other, turn out to be useful in real life.